miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 If containers auto-close, right-click the objects to choose them.
 Occasionally mailboxes do not receive rewards or objects drop out.
 There is a way to exploit armors and stats, but that is a secret.
-In some cutscenes people look or move strangely and bodies vanish.
+In some cutscenes people might look weird or move about strangely.
 Sometimes the slow down effect of Tzimisce fatguys stays, reload.
 Selling too much to vendors makes goods unavailable or game crash.
 Sometimes the black inside of tunnels or manholes will disappear.